bGraebener/RegExpEngine/readme.md

 This algorithm uses a LIFO-Stack to cache operators and special characters.
 All non-special characters are appended directly to an output data structure.
 Opening brackets are written to the stack put not appended to the output later.

+A regular expression already in postfix notation is simply returned unchanged.

-##### 3.2 Regular Expression to NFA
+#### 3.2 Regular Expression to NFA
 The function _regexToNfa_ converts a regular expression in postfix notation into a Nondeterministic Finite Automaton.
-Th struct 'state' represents a single state in a state machine.
+The struct 'state' represents a single state in a state machine.
 Every state has two edges.
 The struct 'nfa' represents a NFA with a state for input and one as accept state.

 The function parses every symbol in the regular expression and creates a single NFA for each symbol.
-The application accepts the following special characters in order of precedence: '.', '+','?', '.', '|'.
+The application accepts the following operators in order of precedence: '*', '+','?', '.', '|'.
+Each operator results in a different NFA.

+The '*' **operator** matches zero or any number of a character.
+One edge of the accept state points back to the initial state creating a loop, the other points to the accept state.

+The **'+' operator** matches one or more of the same character.
+One outgoing edge of the NFA points back to previous NFA and the other edge points to the accept state.
+The new NFA has the initial state of the previous NFA and the newly created accept state.

+The **'?' operator** matches zero or one occurrence of a character.
+The initial state has two edges, one going to straight to the accept state, thus allowing for zero numbers of the character.
+The other edge is connected to the previous NFA.
+The accept state of the previous NFA points straight to the new accept state.
+This prevents matching of multiple occurrences of the same character.

+The **'.' operator** concatenates two characters by connecting the accepting state of the first character with the input state of the second state.
+The new NFA gets the initial state of the first characters' NFA and the accepting state of the second characters' NFA.

+Teh **'|' operator** allows for matching one of two characters.
+The initial state of the new NFA points with both edges to the initial states of the two possible NFAs.
+The new accept state connects both accept states from the two possible characters.

+After the whole regular expression is parsed all individual NFAs are now connected like a Linked List.

-##### 3.3 Matching a String
+#### 3.3 Matching a String
+The function `matches` is used to check whether a string matches a regular expression.
+It accepts a regular expression string and an input string.

+The function first calls the _infixToPostfix_ function to convert the regular expression.
+It then calls the _regexToNfa_ function to retrieve the NFA used to match the string.

+It maintains two lists of states.
+One list is used to keep track of the states that are currently visited.
+The other list stores the states that can be reached from all current states.

+It iterates over the input string.
+For each character of the input string it check the states that are currently visited.
+If the symbol of the state matches

 ## 4. How to run the application